tbwoody/Notes/DataStructureAndAlgorithms/BinaryTree.md

 ![exampleBalancedTree](/images/exampleBalancedTree.png)

+See more details about [How to determine if a binary tree is height-balanced] (https://www.geeksforgeeks.org/how-to-determine-if-a-binary-tree-is-balanced/)

 ## A degenerate (or pathological) Tree
 A Tree where every internal node has one child.
 Such trees are performance-wise same as linked list.
 ![oneDegenerateTree](/images/oneDegenerateTree.png)